fedora-cloud/cloudtoserver/README.rst

 optional arguments:
     -h, --help    show this help message and exit
     -d, --disable-cloud-service Disable cloud-init service
+    -v, --version         Prints the version of the tool

 Remember to pass -d or --disable-cloud-service to disable cloud-init service by default.